OPS-E2E-PPE/VBA-Docs/access/Concepts/Miscellaneous/uniquerecords-property.md

 ## Remarks

-You can use the **UniqueRecords** property when you want to omit data based on entire duplicate records, not just duplicate fields.
+Use the **UniqueRecords** property when you want to omit data based on entire duplicate records, not just duplicate fields.
 Microsoft Access considers a record to be unique as long as the value in one field in the record differs from the value in the same field in another record.

 The **UniqueRecords** property has an effect only when you use more than one table in the query and select fields from the tables used in the query.
 The **UniqueRecords** property is ignored if the query includes only one table.